luke-jj/hash-and-store-password/README.md

-# Hash And Persist A Password
+# Hash And Persist Password & User Data
 Create the database file manually, if not exists

     touch assets/user.db